mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 ## Learn more

-In my experience, the codebase of an existing provider offers the best way to learn more, particularly that of a simple provider (as opposed to the [terraform-provider-aws](https://registry.terraform.io/providers/hashicorp/aws/latest/docs), whose codebase is huge and daunting).
+In my experience, the codebase of an existing provider offers the best way to learn more, particularly that of a simple provider (as opposed to the [terraform-provider-aws](https://registry.terraform.io/providers/hashicorp/aws/latest/docs), whose codebase is large and daunting).
 Maybe it's worth taking a look at something like [terraform-provider-dominos](https://github.com/nat-henderson/terraform-provider-dominos)?
 For me, `git clone`-ing provider code locally, running tests, and looking for simple areas of improvement has taught me a lot.
 Maybe that's helpful for you too?

 It's also worth looking at [HashiCorp's own learning resources](https://learn.hashicorp.com/collections/terraform/providers).